sparkrnyc/sparkrnyc.github.io/_pages/joinus.md

 ## How do you join?

-If you want to learn and contribute to SPARKR, sign up in 5 simple steps:
+If you are a Student and want to contribute to SPARKR, sign up in 5 simple steps:

 1. Sign up for [Github](https://github.com), remember your Github userid,
 2. Sign up for SPARKR [here](https://goo.gl/tdt8a6),